How Ovarian Cancer is Diagnosed

 Another blood test that can be ordered is for CA-125, which is a protein in the blood that is often elevated in women with ovarian cancer.
 It should be noted that CA-125 can be elevated in people with benign conditions, so the National Cancer Institute does not endorse using it as an ovarian cancer screening tool for those who are at ordinary risk of developing ovarian cancer.

-Once diagnosed with ovarian cancer, there are more tests and procedures to confirm the stage of the diagnosis and direct health care professionals to the best course of treatment.
+Once diagnosed with ovarian cancer, there are more tests and procedures to confirm the stage of ovarian cancer and direct health care professionals to the best course of treatment.
 As with all cancers, early detection goes a long way, so it is critical patients have annual check ins with their gynecologist and open conversations about family health histories to see if there is an increased risk of the disease.